 Yes.
-The business that appoints a processor to process personal data on its behalf is required to enter into an agreement with the processor which sets out the subject matter for processing, the duration of processing, the nature and purpose of processing and the obligations and rights of the controller (i.e., the business).
+A business that appoints a processor to process personal data on its behalf is required to enter into an agreement with the processor which sets out the subject matter for processing, the duration of processing, the nature and purpose of processing, the types of personal data and categories of data subjects and the obligations and rights of the controller (i.e., the business).